folio-org/folio-org.github.io/_remote/github/README-maven.md

 In this case the Docker image would be published but not the associated ModuleDescriptor.

-Do "dispatch" the workflow again to publish a new Docker image and ModuleDescriptor.
+Either re-run that failed job, or "dispatch" the complete workflow again to publish a new Docker image and ModuleDescriptor.